-Lynn is also one of the founders and is the now the sole owner of Adoptions of Wisconsin, Inc., in Madison, Wisconsin.
-The Law Center serves as the agency’s general counsel and handles all of its terminations of parental rights and adoptions.
+Lynn is also one of the founders and is now the sole owner of Adoptions of Wisconsin, Inc., in Madison, Wisconsin.
+The Law Center serves as the agency’s general counsel and handles its terminations of parental rights and adoptions.
 She also founded and owned a surrogacy coordinating program, before selling it in 2017.
 She strives to ensure the integrity of the family formation process.

 Lynn graduated from the University of Wisconsin-Madison with Honors and was elected to Phi Beta Kappa, majoring in Communication Arts and French.
 She received her law degree from the University of Wisconsin Law School.
 She enjoys being able to communicate with her French clients in French and continues to use both her undergraduate degrees, sometimes at the same time.